karlosss/lidl-docs/getting_started.rst

 Getting started
 ###############

-*LI-DL* is currently built in in the *LearnShell* project and therefore the compiler is accessible via the web application.
+*LI-DL* is currently embedded in the *LearnShell* project and therefore the compiler is accessible via the web application.
 To access the *LI-DL* field, go create (or edit) a problem, in there go create (or edit) a test and scroll down to *LI-DL* generator.
 This is the field where *LI-DL* code should go in.

 Say you have a really simple problem.
 You want to write a Bash script which prints its first positional parameter.
 Therefore, a correct solution could look for example like this::